Compiled by the Road Trip Manitoba team

 Manitoba only has two national parks, Riding Mountain and Wapusk National Park (located near Churchill, in Northern Manitoba).
 Thankfully, Riding Mountain is relatively easy to get to and has many amenities that make a visit both comfortable and fun.

-We’ve broken down everything you need to know about visiting Riding Mountain National Park, from its history to when you should visit to the best hiking trails and camping spots.
+We’ve broken down everything you need to know about visiting Riding Mountain National Park, from its history, when you should visit, the best hiking trails and camping spots, and so much more.
 Read on for our complete guide to Riding Mountain!

 Riding Mountain National Park is located on Treaty 2, the traditional shared land of Cree, Oji-Cree, Dakota, Anishinaabe, and Dene peoples, as well as the homeland of the Métis Nation.